dpayba/YouTube-to-Spotify/README.md

 # youtube-to-spotify-bot

-Utilizes the YouTube and Spotify API to transfer music from YouTube to Spotify
+Utilizes the YouTube and Spotify developer API to transfer music from YouTube to Spotify

 TO USE:
+[] Register for a Spotify developer account
+[] Add your client_id and client_secret to the file
-Requires a Spotify authentication token from the Spotify Developer API
+[] Request a Spotify authentication token and add to code